pymc-devs/pymc/docs/source/prob_dists.rst

 Using PyMC distributions without a Model
 ========================================

 Distribution objects, as we have defined them so far, are only usable inside of a ``Model`` context.
+If they are created outside of the model context manager, it raises an error.

 ::